 In case I haven’t made it clear by now, I am obsessed with Brussels sprouts.
 I am constantly searching for new preparations for this undervalued vegetable.
-After having these gorgeous Brussels sprouts, I decided to create my own version of these Brussels sprouts.
-I already had a large bag of Brussels sprouts in my fridge.
+After having these gorgeous Brussels sprouts, I decided to create my own version.
 I just needed to think about how to replicate this dish.
-Here is the recipe I created for myself!
+Here is the recipe I created for myself:

 - 2 pounds Brussels sprouts